wilsonmar/wilsonmar.github.io/_posts/2016-06-05-github-data-security.md

    Some use an encrypted USB Solid State Drive for sole physical posession.
    But if that's lost or stolen, security can be compromised.

-<a href="#SSH_certs"></a>

-## SOLUTION 7.
-Access GitHub with rotated SSH certificates generated (automatically every day)

-then "Clone with SSH protocol" (don't use HTTPS).

-But one concern about this now traditional approach is that the keypair sits on the computer for months and years, allowing it to possibly be stolen and used on another, rogue, computer.

-So the solution we're using is to make use of a recent extension to the SSH protocol.
-The extension receives an additional certificate file added to Git requests.

-The certificate file is created by what is called a policy "wrapper” because it wraps policies around the public key, such as limiting the life span of the key wrapped to 24 hours.

-When GitHub receives and unwraps the request, it enforces the policy.

-Having the 24 hour policy in place means a new certificate must be created every day, by what we call a “key rotation” script.
-It makes an API call and receives the certificate file.

-To ensure the authenticity of certificates, GitHub references another public key -- the Certificate Authority public key generated on the Vault server and pasted into GitHub by the administrator.

-The Policy Wrapper is a Vault server.

-PROTIP: For those who only want to create credential once, one approach is to store credentials in a <strong>cloud drive</strong>
-(such as Dropbox, Box, Google Drive, or Microsoft OneDrive).
-Credentials there can be downloaded along with
-<strong>SSH scripts</strong> to simplify execution.